 - Accounts can optionally be created at this time as well

-- Recurring Plans are created or updated when a Fundraise Up Recurring Plans is created or updated
+- Recurring Plans (a custom object we automatically make) are created or updated when Fundraise Up Recurring Plans is created or updated

 The Integration is paused when first connected - once you're happy with your Integrations' setup, don't forget to scroll to the bottom and click the Enable Automatic Sync button so that new donations start syncing in real-time!